agsb/milliForth-RiscV/README.md

 For assembler, use [standart Risc-V](https://github.com/riscv-non-isa/riscv-asm-manual) style with pre-processor directives eg. #define.

-For now, using riscv-unknown-elf-gcc 15.0 suit with spike and qemu emulators for a single core minimal footprint Forth thread.
+For now, using riscv-unknown-elf-gcc 15.0 suit with qemu emulator for a single core minimal footprint Forth thread.

 I hope it uses far less than 4k bytes, without a user dictionary.

-The milliForth must use memory pointers for data stack and return stack, because does fetch and store from a special 'user structure', which contains the user variables for Forth (state, toin, last, here, spt, dpt, tout, once, heap, tail).
+The milliForth must use memory pointers for data stack and return stack, because does fetch and store from a special 'user structure', which contains the user variables for Forth
+(state, toin, last, here, sptr, dptr, heap, tail).

-This version uses DJB2 hash for dictionary entries and includes:
+This version uses DJB2 hash for dictionary entries, and includes:

 ```
 primitives: